instacart/arn/CONTRIBUTING.md

 ### Documentation
 Documentation is generated using [sphinx](https://www.sphinx-doc.org/en/master/) and hosted on readthedocs.io, which builds docs automatically.
 The one manual step is to run `inv apidocs`, which runs [sphinx-apidoc](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html) to generate the main `modules.rst` file automatically.
 If your contribution doesn't add any new modules, then this step isn't necessary.

+### Releasing
+- Bump the version in [version.txt](version.txt)
+- Commit and push the new version to `master`
+- Run `inv upload` and paste your PyPI API token at the prompt
+- Run `inv tag` to tag the release
+- Add `build/arn-<version>-py3-none-any.whl` to the release and create it on GitHub